thirumurthis/Learnings/K8s/kustomize_notes.md

         ENV_CODE: TEST ## UPDATE TO TEST IN THIS PATCH
 ```

+### Render manifest for test environment using Kustomize CLI

-### To render the test specific manifest, like we did for dev environment, we need to use Kustomize CLI `kustomzie build overlay/test`
+- To render test environment specific manifest, the command is
+`kustomzie build overlay/test`

+### Output of rendered test environment manifest

 ```yaml
 apiVersion: v1